Romancing the Stone: Critical response

 The film received positive reviews upon release.
+Metacritic, which uses a weighted average, assigned the a score of 63 out of 100, based on 17 critics, indicating "generally favorable" reviews.

 Upon the release of Romancing the Stone, Time magazine called the film "a distaff Raiders rip-off".
 The Washington Post remarked that "Though fitfully thrilling and amusing, [Joan Wilder's] adventures degenerate into a muddle.
 Neither screenwriter Diane Thomas nor director Robert Zemeckis, good-humored as they strive to be, maintains a coherent perception of how the plot should be contrived to trump the heroine's overactive fantasy life."
 They elaborated that the stone makes an uncompelling MacGuffin, Joan's character development is incongruous and ultimately unsatisfying, and Joan and Jack lack romantic chemistry.
 By contrast, Time Out commented that "The script is sharp and funny, the direction sure-footed on both the comedy and action fronts", and compared the film favorably to its contemporary in the same genre, Indiana Jones and the Temple of Doom (1984).
 Roger Ebert called it "a silly, high-spirited chase picture", saying he greatly enjoyed the film's imaginative perils, colorful cast of villains, and believable relationship between its two lead characters.
 He likewise compared it favorably to other Raiders of the Lost Ark clones.

 Colin Greenland reviewed Romancing the Stone for Imagine magazine, and stated that "Good-humoured, sparky stuff in the manner of Raiders of the Lost Ark."

 Filmsite.org included it as one of the best films of 1984, and Entertainment Weekly included it on its list of films that made 1984 one of the best years for Hollywood films.

-Then–U.S. President Ronald Reagan viewed the film at Camp David in May 1984.
+Then–U.S. President Ronald Reagan watched the film at Camp David in May 1984.